 I’m also helping teach them how to pack a lunch and put together a pretty balanced meal on their own.
 It helps when they have a list of ideas to choose from and they know the formula we use for packing lunches.
 This gets easier and easier as kids practice and grow up.
 You can also check in with them regularly–did you have enough for lunch today?
 Should we pack more of something for tomorrow?
 Was anything hard to eat/open?
 This helps them pay attention to their body’s needs (which are constantly changing as they grow!) and helps them learn to problem solve.
 On that note…

 5. MAKE IT EASY FOR KIDS TO HELP.

 Keep a basket of grab-and-go items in your pantry or set aside a lower section of your fridge with options your kids can easily grab.
 If your school requires individually packaged snacks or disposable items for lunch, keep things like favorite store-bought snacks or lunch items easy to reach.
 If you can use reusable lunch boxes and bags, you can prep a few days’ worth of things at a time and keep them in an easy-to-reach place.
 Make it as easy as possible for your kids to be involved.

 Earlier this week, I shared all our favorite lunch boxes and reusable bags.
 Having lunch boxes that are divided makes portion sizing and lunch building as easy as possible.
-Using the already-divided lunch boxes and our little cheat sheet formula for packing school lunches means that it’s really easy to fill in the blanks.
+Using the already-divided lunch boxes and our little lunch planning sheet formula for packing school lunches means that it’s really easy to fill in the blanks.

 I also moved our lunch boxes and reusable bags to a lower cupboard so my kids could easily grab theirs when it’s time to pack.
 They’re also responsible for emptying their used lunch box each day.
 Anything they can do to help means one fewer thing to worry about!